 Can I choose which vaccine I receive?

 Yes.
-If you wish to choose a specific vaccine, visit NH’s vaccine finder at vaccines.nh.gov.
-When you click, “Find COVID-19 Vaccines”, you can choose a specific brand of vaccine in the area of your choice.
+If you wish to choose a specific vaccine, visit www.vaccines.gov.
+When you click, “Find COVID-19 Vaccines”, you can choose a specific brand of vaccine.
+Talk to your healthcare provider about the COVID-19 vaccines that are available, or visit https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/overview-COVID-19-vaccines.html.

 Are there side effects from the vaccines?